Sathyaa

-Sathyaa is a 1988 Indian Tamil-language gangster film directed and co-written by Suresh Krissna in his directorial debut.
-Produced by Kamal Haasan, the film stars him and Amala, with Rajesh, Janagaraj, Bahadoor and Kitty in supporting roles.
-A remake of the 1985 Hindi film Arjun, it revolves around an unemployed youth who cannot tolerate injustice in his community.
+Sathyaa is a 1988 Indian Tamil-language gangster film directed by Suresh Krissna in his directorial debut and produced by Kamal Haasan under Raaj Kamal Films International.
+A remake of the 1985 Hindi film Arjun, the film stars Kamal Haasan, Amala Akkineni, Rajesh, Janagaraj, Bahadoor and Kitty.

-Sathyaa was released on 29 January 1988.
-The film was a commercial success, running for over 150 days in theatres, it become one of the highest grossing tamil film of the year and Kitty won the Cinema Express Award for Best Villain Actor.
-A spiritual successor, Dha Dha 87, was released in 2019.
+Sathyaa was released on 29 January 1988 and became one of the highest-grossing Tamil films of the year.
+Kitty won the Cinema Express Award for Best Villain Actor.
+A spiritual successor titled Dha Dha 87 was released in 2019.